istio/istio.io/content/en/docs/setup/platform-setup/kubesphere/index.md

 ## Prerequisites

-A new Linux machine (64 bit), supports virtual machine or bare metal, at least 2 CPUs and 4 GB of memory.
+A new Linux machine (64 bit), supports virtual machine or bare metal.
+At least 2 CPUs and 4GB of memory.
 The following operating systems are supported:

 - CentOS 7.4 ~ 7.7
 - Ubuntu 16.04/18.04 LTS